invrs-io/refractiveindex2/README.md

-# A python interface to the refractiveindex.info database
+# A python interface to refractiveindex.info
 `v0.0.0`

 This repo is based on the [refractiveindex repo](https://github.com/toftul/refractiveindex) by [Ivan Toftul](https://github.com/toftul), which itself is based on the `refractiveindex.py` module from the [PyTMM project](https://github.com/kitchenknif/PyTMM) by [Pavel Dmitriev](https://github.com/kitchenknif).
 It provides a python interface to the [refractiveindex.info database](https://github.com/polyanskiy/refractiveindex.info-database) by [Mikhail Polyanskiy](https://github.com/polyanskiy).